-- 1. All work performed in this course is consider individual effort and will be subject to Mason's Honor Code. - 2.
-Working online requires dedication and organization.
+- Working online requires dedication and organization.
 Proper preparation is expected every week.
-You are expected to log in to the course each week and complete the assignments and activities on or before the due dates. - 3.
-Students must check their GMU email messages on a daily basis for course announcements, which may include reminders, revisions, and updates. - 4.
+You are expected to log in to the course each week and complete the assignments and activities on or before the due dates. - 2.
+Students must check their GMU email messages on a daily basis for course announcements, which may include reminders, revisions, and updates. - 3.
 It is expected that you will familiarize yourself with and adhere to the Honor Code.
-Student members of the George Mason University community pledge not to cheat, plagiarize, steal, and/or lie in matters related to academic work.
+Student members of the George Mason University community pledge not to cheat, plagiarize, steal, and/or lie in matters related to academic work. - 4.
+It is essential that you promptly communicate any questions or problems to the instructor.